warlock601/terraform/Day-2/07-tfvars.md

 aws_secret_key = "abcd1234..."
 ```
 "sensitive = true" makes sure that when a specific resource is created, all these values will not be displayed.
 - Store .tfvars securely in S3.
+This becomes very hectic process as every time we want to do apply, we need pull the .tfvars from S3 and if we forget, it will use the default values.
 We you can store .tfvars in S3 bucket and pull it before running Terraform:
 ```sh
 # Upload to S3
 aws s3 cp secrets.tfvars s3://my-secure-bucket/terraform/secrets.tfvars